How to progress from intermediate to advanced English

 I believe that the teacher and learner can join forces and create a plan to neutralise fossilisation.

 'War' is an appropriate word because my experience tells me that in-class and post-class error correction does not help.
 Moreover, gap-fill exercises are not a long-term solution for dealing with fossilisation

 I honestly believe that fossilisation can occur in accuracy-based environments and in the communicative classroom.

 Visual and numeric associations

-I have quite a few learners who mix up the present perfect and past simple aspects.
+I have several students who mix up the present perfect and past simple aspects.
 I recently wrote a post about this issue, so let’s recap:

 The notes above relate to a Finnish student of mine.
 As you can see, the main goal was to talk about life experiences using the present perfect and past simple aspects.
-I had it in the back of mind that nobody had ever explained to him how the two aspects are used in conjunction with each other to describe life experiences.
-Hence, he’s hardly to blame for the fossilisation.
+I assumed that nobody had ever explained to him how the two aspects are used in conjunction with each other to describe life experiences.
+Hence, he’s hardly to blame for fossilisation regarding this language point.

 The key point is that we attacked the fossilisation visually, numerically and via personalisation.

 Using the colours of the Swedish flag, I highlighted went to and Stockholm.
 It is anticipated that the visual effect of the colour would help this learner not only to memorise the past simple in this particular context, but when talking about other life experiences using the past simple as well.